aleflabo/Wikipedia-Hyperlinks-Analysis/README.md

 * `wiki-topcats-page-names.txt.gz`

 ## Jupyter Notebook descriptions
 *  	homework_5.ipynb: the file contains the entire analysis of the Wikipedia Hyperlink graph.
+This is the [NbViewer link](http://nbviewer.jupyter.org/github/aleflabo/ADM2018-HW5_group20/blob/master/homework_5.ipynb) of our work.

 ## Script descriptions
 * 	functions.py: external file with definitions of functions used in the main notebook.